-The recently renovated visitor center uses considerably less energy now than before renovation, despite nearly doubling in square footage.
+The visitor center was renovated in 2005 and uses considerably less energy now than before, despite nearly doubling in square footage.
 Better insulation and inexpensive steps such as temporary storm windows in winter help substantially.
-Ultra-efficient LED bulbs now light some park housing units, as well.
-And a new photovoltaic array installed in 2010 produces enough power to offset roughly 25% of the park's overall energy use, further reducing the park's reliance on fossil fuels.
-Further, the park recently obtained two all-electric vehicles for staff transport.
-When combined with electricity produced by the photovoltaic array, these vehicles are very close to zero emission.
+Ultra-efficient LED bulbs now light park housing units as well.
+A photovoltaic array installed in 2010 produces enough power to offset roughly 45% of the park's overall energy use, further reducing the park's reliance on fossil fuels.

 Every year 35 million trees are cut just to supply paper products like hand towels and toilet paper in public buildings across America.
 To reduce our demand for these resources, the monument's restrooms feature energy-efficient hand dryers instead of paper towels and toilet paper made from 100% recycled sources.
 Facilities are cleaned with phosphate-free, biodegradable products.
 Additionally, the monument's recycling program diverts a substantial amount of glass, plastic bottles, aluminum, cardboard, and paper from the landfill.
 Visitors that take the time to sort and recycle their trash make this program a success - thank you!